-You love your dogs too much but does your dog love you back?
-I recently came across a life event that made me think about whether we are giving love to our pets because they need it or are we getting love from their company?
+You love your pets too much but does your pet love you back?
+Recently a life event made me think about whether we are giving love to our pets or getting love from them.
+Do they need our love or do we need their love?

-A family in our circle who has a lot of animals – dogs, ducks, pigeons…decided to add 1 more member to the pets family.
-Since the new member was a newborn tiny puppy, they requested another family having teenage kids to keep the puppy for 2-3 months.
-The purpose was that he may gain some size & may not require extra care to protect him from other more giant animals.
+A family in our circle that has a lot of animals – dogs, ducks, pigeons…decided to add 1 more member to the pets family.
+Since the new member was a tiny newborn puppy, they requested another family with teenage kids to keep the puppy for 2-3 months.
+The purpose was that he may gain some size & may not require extra care to protect him from other full-size animals.

-2-3 months passed & he became a little 10 kg. dog and was one day shifted to the real owner’s house.
+2-3 months passed & he became a little 10 kg. dog and they shifted him to the real owner’s house.
 By this time, kids & other family members became much attached to him.
-It was decided to visit him often so that he may not feel alone or sad.
-His favorite special dog food new packets were also given along with.
+They decided to visit him often so that he may not feel alone or sad.
+They also gave them new packets of his favorite dog food.

-As the Little dog reached the real owners, the family having a lot of animals, he became very happy & strangely started barking & pushing other big dogs.
-In no time he was playing with them as they also perhaps accepted him as a kid & tolerated all his nuisance.
-Teenagers who went to drop off the puppy were also happy as other animals accepted the puppy.
+As the Little dog reached the real owners (the family with lot of animals), he became very happy.
+He strangely started barking & pushing other big dogs.
+In no time he was playing with them as they (big dogs) also perhaps accepted him as a kid & tolerated all his nuisance.
+Teenagers who went to drop off the puppy were also happy as the other animals accepted the puppy.

 The Real Drama

-From next day onwards, when they started visiting him, he used to just meet them for a few minutes.
-Then he used to get busy with his routine chores like – keeping all the pigeons on the roof (he didn’t allowed them to sit on floor anymore) & playing / friendly fighting with other dogs.
+Next day, when they visited him, he met them just for a few minutes.
+Then he got busy with his routine chores like – keeping all the pigeons on the roof (he didn’t allow them to sit on the floor anymore) & playing / friendly fighting with other dogs.

-Kids were also surprised & in fact shocked by this situation as he paid no heed to them.
-And yes those special dog food packets were found by dogs (including him) kept somewhere, at night & eaten RAW, without any boiled water & all that…Now came this question – Were they giving love or taking love from the pet?
+This situation surprised & in fact shocked the kids, as he paid no heed to them.
+And yes, the dog group (including him) found those special dog food packets kept somewhere at night & eaten RAW, without any boiled water & all that…Now came this question – Were they giving love or taking love from the pet?

-Have you ever thought about it when you see people sharing their pets’ pic in different poses on social media?
-Caring for their pets & enjoying their company, waiting for the evening to reach home & meet their pets.
-You must have seen people demanding others’ pet pics on social media to cheer up their own mood!
+Have you ever thought about it when you see pet lovers sharing their pets’ pic in different poses on social media?
+They care for their pets & enjoy their company, they wait for the evening to reach home & meet their pets.
+You also must have seen people demanding others’ pet pics on social media to cheer up their mood!
 But what does the pet think about its owners?
 Does your pet love you just because they have no other option?

 What the pet itself wants, your company or their breed’s company, or both?
 I would like to add that I also had a very lovely bonding with my pet dog & it remained the same till he left the body.
-From my experience, I can say that pets do understand our love & also that they know how much whom can be trusted for their different problems.
-However, they may equally enjoy other friendly animals or their breeds’ company.
+From my experience, I can say that pets do understand our love.
+Further, they also know how much whom can be trusted for their different problems.
+However, they may enjoy other friendly animals or their breeds’ company equally.

-You must be thinking what happened later?
-Well, now within a few months he has developed into an almost fully grown dog.
-Since both the families are in touch with each other, the caretaker family regularly meets the dog and now the dog also gives them special attention on their visits.
+I know, some pet lovers must be curious about what happened later.
+Well, now within a few months, he has developed into an almost fully grown dog.
+Since both families are in touch with each other, the caretaker family regularly meets the dog and now the dog also gives them special attention on their visits.